 Knowing what options exist to address biofilm in acute and chronic wounds is not always simple and clinicians play a key role in recognising and preventing chronic wounds.

-Since the launch of Prontosan® Wound Irrigation Solution, Prontosan® Wound Gel and Prontosan® Wound Gel X, reports have been reaching us of sensational treatment successes.
-Due to its special Betaine formulation in particular, Prontosan® facilitates more efficient removal of coatings and biofilm from wounds, which considerably reduces both duration of therapy and cost implications for healthcare services.
+Since the launch of Prontosan® Wound Irrigation Solution, Prontosan® Wound Gel and Prontosan® Wound Gel X, reports have been reaching us of promising treatment successes.
+Due to its special Betaine formulation in particular, Prontosan® facilitates more efficient removal of coatings and biofilm from wounds, which considerably reduces both duration of therapy and cost implications for healthcare services.5

-The products have become available throughout the world and for over 10 years have been successfully benefiting tens of thousands Australians suffering from chronic wounds.
+The products have become available throughout the world and for over 10 years have been available to tens of thousands Australians suffering from chronic wounds.

 Numerous studies proved a superior efficacy over use of saline and water.
 See more details of our case studies here.

 1. Murphy C, Atkin L, Swanson T, Tachi M, Tan YK, Vega de Ceniga M, Weir D, Wolcott R. International consensus document.
 Defying hard-to-heal wounds with an early antibiofilm intervention strategy: wound hygiene.
 J Wound Care 2020; 29(Suppl 3b):S1–28.

 2. Attinger, Christopher and Randy Wolcott.
 “Clinically Addressing Biofilm in Chronic Wounds.”
 Advances in Wound Care 1.3 (2012): 127-132.

 3. C Dowsett: Adopting the two-week challenge in practice: making the case for silver dressing, Wounds UK, Vol.10, N°2, 2014.